Fire Extinguisher

 Mistake 1: Grabbing the Wrong Extinguisher

 Kitchen fire?
-That's why you need Class K or at minimum ABC.
-Think about it: garage gas can?
+You need Class K or at minimum ABC.
+Garage gas can?
 BC or ABC.
 Electrical panel?
 CO2 or clean agent — not dry chemical, which ruins electronics and doesn't penetrate deep into enclosures.

 If you only own one extingu

 fire?
-And you need Class K or at minimum ABC.
-BC or ABC.
+Plus, you need Class K or at minimum ABC.
+Garage gas can?
+Think about it: bC or ABC.
 Electrical panel?
-And garage gas can?
 CO2 or clean agent — not dry chemical, which ruins electronics and doesn't penetrate deep into enclosures.

 If you only own one extinguisher, make it an ABC dry chemical.
 It handles 80% of household fires: paper, wood, fabric, liquids, and electrical.
 But don't use it on grease or electrical work unless you're desperate.